-The California Consumer Protection Act (CCPA) that goes into effect January 1 2020 is a big deal for companies that retain data on California individuals.
+The California Consumer Privacy Act (CCPA) that goes into effect January 1 2020 is a big deal for companies that retain data on California individuals.
 CCPA creates new consumer rights and business compliance responsibilities.
 The privacy rights are intended to provide individuals with transparency, access, choice and ensure they are not be discriminated against for exercising their rights.
 However, the headline is CCPA is a big deal, because unlike the General Data Privacy Regulations (GDPR) for the EU, whose penalties are capped at the larger of 4% of revenues and EUR 20 million, CCPA is uncapped.

 Without proper preparation, CCPA is a serious risk for businesses having personal information (PI) for any CA individuals and >50,000 individuals or households, or who generate revenue greater than $25 million or derive at least 50 percent of annual revenue by selling California residents’ personal information.